Galgallo1/2nd-IP/README.md

 0 < Month >= 12
 Gender Male or Female.

 True value is output.
-Output example: You were born on Sunday and Your akan name is Kwasi! &nbsp If your gender is Male.
+Output example: You were born on Sunday and Your akan name is Kwasi!
 True value is output.
-Output example: You were born on Sunday and Your akan name is Akosua! &nbsp If your gender is female.
+Output example: You were born on Sunday and Your akan name is Akosua!

 Example

-century input -- 20
+century input -- 19
-year input -- 19
+year input -- 97
-month input -- 7
+month input -- 12
-date input -- 14
+date input -- 27
-gender -- male selected, Expected output is You were born on Sunday and Your akan name is Kwasi!
+gender -- male selected, Expected output is You were born on Saturday and Your akan name is Kwame!

 ## Contact Information
   If you have any queries, dont hesitate to contact me at tadichgalgallo@gmail.com